How to Build a Loose-Material Patio

 Mulch Corner Patio

-Mulch can be used in any corner easily and with the addition of some well placed boulders you have instant seating.
-Perfect around a firepit.
+Mulch can be used in any corner easily.
+With the addition of some well-placed boulders, you have instant seating.
+This would be perfect around a fire pit.

 Mulch Foundation Patio

 Mulch area with a boulder "edging" providing a place to sit.
 This is so natural and blends well into the environment.
 Let's all sit around the fire!
 Marshmallows, anyone?